tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

       December 18th 2017, you should update the modules list.
       To do so, activate the :ref:`developer mode <developer-mode>`.
       Then go to the *Apps* menu and press *Update Modules List* in the top-menu.
-    - In case you run Odoo on-premise, you need to update your installation and restart your server beforehand.
+    - In case you run CoquiAPPs on-premise, you need to update your installation and restart your server beforehand.
     - If you have installed the initial version of the anti-fraud module (prior to December 18th 2017), you need to update it.